 Inspired by Paul Graham's classic "On Lisp" this module introduces anaphoric macros, which are unhygienic by design.
 Hence they can not be implemented with syntax-rules!
 In fact, they introduce new identifiers behind the scene, mostly named it, which can be referenced in the body without being declared.
-All macros in this module start with an a prefix to remind the user, that they pollute the namespace on purpose.
+With the exception of define-anaphor, which is hygienic, and define-properties, which introdues as many suffixed names as there are name arguments given, all macros in this module start with an a prefix to remind the user, that they pollute the namespace on purpose.
 Corresponding operators without this prefix are well known.

 Remember, that in a natural language an anaphor is an expression, which refers back in the conversation: "Buy this book and read it."